spaceagecrystal/videoPage/README.md

 ## What it is

-Often I need a very quick presentation of a video devoid of an existing CMS or anything other than a web server and a directory.
-There are a ton of services out there that can do this, but this is for very rapidly needed quick turnarounds.
+Often I need a very quick presentation of a video, or series of videos for client or group review.
+There are many services out there that can do this, but this is for quick turnarounds when you just have a LAMP stack.

+* The videos are automatically centered by jQuery, so the only place you need to enter the video dimensions are in the video element itself.

+* The index page uses php to produce a linked list of html files in the directory.

+* Aside from the video positioning, there is no styling, so you can skin to requirements.

 Its based on [HTML5 Boilerplate](http://http://html5boilerplate.com/) and [MediaElement.js](http://http://mediaelementjs.com/)

-Use it as is to display a single video, or use it as a starting point for something more.